 Have you thought about multiple jobs?
 These roles allow you to use many of the skills that you’ve painstakingly honed over the years.
 We live in an incredibly mobile world where you need not be tied to one job.

 7. Boost your online brand

 Social media is the fastest and most efficient way to spread the word about your job hunt and to keep in touch with friends and colleagues who may know of or hear about openings.
 LinkedIn, for example, allows you to join relevant industry groups and blog – a great way to showcase your expertise.
 Just make sure you add all relevant keywords so that you’ll appear in searches.

 8. It’s your career

 Finally, it’s important to remember that there is no career fairy godmother.
 Whether in employment or looking for work, you’ve got to have the skills that meet market demand.
 If that means retraining, reskilling or going on self-funded courses, then so be it.
-Remember, you’re investing in your future.Posted over 4 years ago
+Remember, you’re investing in your future.Posted almost 5 years ago